Office of Clinical Research

 The mission of the Office of Clinical Research (OCR) is to support our investigators as they design and conduct human research studies.
 In addition, the OCR works with the Institutional Review Board to provide the Human Research Protection Program (HRPP) for the Boston University Medical Campus and Boston Medical Center.
 The goal of the HRPP is to protect the rights and welfare of our research subjects by providing education to our research teams and by assuring that studies are conducted as approved by the IRB and in compliance with human research regulations.
 The services of the HRPP are outlined briefly below.

 All of our services are available to investigators on the Boston University Medical Campus and at Boston Medical Center.
 Our formal education programs (courses and seminars) are also available to investigators on the Charles River Campus.

 Specific services include:

-To support investigators who have obtained IRB approval to use existing clinical records at Boston Medical Center for their research, we provide a data management specialist who can access and compile all of the necessary clinical data.
-For more information, see the link to the Clinical Data Warehouse above.
+To support investigators who have obtained IRB approval and who need data from existing clinical records at Boston Medical Center for their research, we provide a data management specialist who can access and compile all of the necessary clinical data.
+For more information, see the link to the Clinical Data Warehouse elsewhere on this website.

 The OCR also sends out announcements about research funding opportunities when those opportunities allow only a limited number of applicants from Boston University.
 In these situations, we issue a call for pre-proposals and have an internal selection committee review the candidates and select the strongest applications for submission.